yt-project/yt/doc/source/analyzing/analysis_modules/halo_mass_function.rst

 .. versionadded:: 1.6

-The Halo Mass Function extension is capable of outputting the halo mass function for a collection haloes (input), and/or an analytical fit over a given mass range for a set of specified cosmological parameters.
+The Halo Mass Function extension is capable of outputting the halo mass function for a collection halos (input), and/or an analytical fit over a given mass range for a set of specified cosmological parameters.

 This extension is based on code generously provided by Brian O'Shea.